pantheon-systems/quicksilver-examples/README.md

 The `list` and `show` commands will allow you to explore previous workflows and their Quicksilver operations.
 The `watch` command is a developers best friend: it will set up Terminus to automatically "follow" the workflow activity of your site, dumping back any Quicksilver output along with them.

+## Environment variables ##

+To discover what environment variables are available to your scripts then take a look at the [debugging_example](debugging_example) script and instructions.

 ## Troubleshooting ##

 - `pantheon.yml` and `private` go in your site root, ie. your ~/code directory